Solution Focused Brief Therapy

 If you want to try solutions-focused brief therapy, you might begin by searching for a therapist online or through a psychologist directory.
 During your initial consultation, you can explain why you believe SFBT would work for you and ask if the professional believes it will be a suitable fit for what you want to accomplish.
 Choose someone who has experience administering this type of counseling.
 In addition, since SFBT often concludes within 20 sessions or less, try to find a therapist you feel comfortable opening up to in the consultation.

-Seeking other types of therapy
+Seeking other types of therapeutic support

 If you’re open to trying more general, widely applicable types of counseling, evidence-based treatments such as cognitive behavioral therapy (CBT) may be more appropriate.
 If you hope to be evaluated by a mental health professional to get advice on the kind of treatment that might benefit you, online counseling can also be an option.